-- assignment(s) were graded too severely - course objectives were unreasonable - professor refused to assign make-up or extra credit work - consideration was not given to the student's personal or professional commitments, problems, and conflicts when determining final grade
+- assignment(s) were graded too severely - course objectives were unreasonable - faculty member refused to assign make-up or extra credit work - consideration was not given to the student's personal or professional commitments, problems, and conflicts when determining final grade - faculty member graded a single project too severely

-• professor graded a single project too severely Deadlines and Responsibilities
+Deadlines and Responsibilities

-Deadlines

-Students must initiate final grade appeals within 30 calendar days of the awarding of the grades.
+Deadlines - Students must initiate final grade appeals within 30 calendar days of the awarding of the grades.
 Any appeals that are initiated during summer will only be heard in exceptional cases as determined by the Vice President of Academic Affairs.
 If an appeal is to be addressed in the summer Committee members will be contacted with the pertinent information.